aitov/RMS-Related/README.md

 5. Collects all generated results to one folder for local download;

 # Configuration
-If you are using heatsink with fans then Pi leds creates polluting light in box (red and green)
+If you are using open(without  ) RPi  then Pi leds creates polluting light inside box (red and green)

 Also, if connected ethernet cable it also has 2 leds (green and yellow) which also produces light